Chief Medicolegal Invest-Dep Coroner

 - Represent the Office at informational, planning, and other required County meetings.

 - Help select and train assigned staff.

-- Work with Administrative Assistant to develop and implement effective staff work schedules.
+- Work with Office Manager to develop and implement effective staff work schedules.

 - Prepare and/or approve course outlines for Larimer County Medical Examiner's Office Reserve Training Program; assist with teaching and assure all classes are taught by knowledgeable instructors; monitor course progress, assists students, and assures quality of Program.